WE'RE ON A MISSION

 BORN IN 1904

-THE NATIONAL PROGRAM began in 1904 a young New York City court clerk named Ernest Coulter noticed the same troubled boys showing up in his courtroom over and over again.
+THE NATIONAL PROGRAM began in 1904 when a young New York City court clerk named Ernest Coulter noticed the same troubled boys showing up in his courtroom over and over again.
 Realizing that none of these kids had a stable, caring adult in their lives, he wondered if responsible volunteers from the community could help these kids stay out of trouble.
 He didn't realize he was starting a movement.
 By 1912, "Big Brothers" were volunteering in 26 cities.

 By 1916, Big Brothers had spread to 96 cities around the country.
 Similarly, Ladies of Charity noticed troubled young girls lacked a stable, caring adult as well so its members began befriending the girls who came through the New York Children's Court.
 This, too, began a chain reaction, and the group eventually became a nationwide organization called "Catholic Big Sisters."
+In 1972, Don Wolf founded the local chapter of Big Brothers Big Sisters and we have continued his legacy for over 50 years.

 WHO IS BIG BROTHERS BIG SISTERS?